digital-land/digital-land/content/guidance/data-principles/index.md

 {{< govuk-section-break "xl" >}}

-## Available in a non-propitiatory format
+## Available in a non-proprietary format

-Data should be published in a format that is available without the use of propitiatory software.
+Data should be published in a format that is available without the use of proprietary software.
 For example, data published as .csv, .tsv or .json can be used freely regardless of the users choice of development tools.
 Whereas data published in .xls or .pdf is locked to a particular vendor.

 {{< govuk-section-break "xl" >}}